M. Giacomini, N. Kenny and D. DeJean

 Health Economics, Policy and Law, vol. 4, 2009, p.
 11-27

 Health services in Norway have been reformed to operate as quasi-markets characterised by competition and free consumer choice, combined with public financing of services.
 A regular general practitioner scheme was also introduced in 2001.
 This article investigates the effects that quasi-markets have on access to primary physician services.
 Analysis of data from two comprehensive national surveys shows that patients take advantage of their right to choose to move from general practitioners who have too little capacity to those who have spare capacity.
 Patient choice means that consumers are not stuck with doctors who have too little capacity to provide an adequate service.

 Health Policy, vol. 88, 2008, p.
 200-208

->

-> Healthcare services in Toronto, Canada were confronted by an outbreak of Severe Acute Respiratory Syndrome (SARS) in 2003.
+Healthcare services in Toronto, Canada were confronted by an outbreak of Severe Acute Respiratory Syndrome (SARS) in 2003.
 Infection control leaders and researchers have warned the global health community to be prepared for future outbreaks of SARS or other infectious diseases.
 While several studies have identified biomedical data and psychosocial impacts, lessons learned from SARS for health policy and patient care have received little attention.
-This paper addresses the gap in the literature and outlines policy and practice implications of SARS, specifically from a pediatric perspective based on descriptive qualitative interviews with pediatric SARS patients, their parents and healthcare providers.
-Effective strategies in pediatrics include practices that provide family centred care while minimising disease transmission.
+This paper addresses the gap in the literature and outlines policy and practice implications of SARS, specifically from a paediatric perspective based on descriptive qualitative interviews with paediatric SARS patients, their parents and healthcare providers.
+Effective strategies in paediatrics include practices that provide family centred care while minimising disease transmission.

->

-> L. Di Matteo
+L. Di Matteo